-The majority of information contained in this section of the protocol is a summary of information provided in the CAB Investigator's Brochure (IB) V8.0, Effective Dated 17 December 2018 unless otherwise noted.
+The majority of information contained in this section of the protocol is a summary of information provided in the CAB Investigator's Brochure (IB) V8.0, Effective Dated 17 December 2018, unless otherwise noted.

 CAB is an investigational HIV integrase strand transfer inhibitor (INSTI) that has attributes favorable for both HIV treatment and prevention indications.
-Currently in Phase 2 and Phase 3 clinical trials, it was initially selected for development based on its potential for a high genetic barrier to resistance and a PK profile that allows low-dose, once-daily oral dosing or monthly to every 2-month parenteral dosing using an aqueous suspension for injection formulation.
+Currently in Phase 2 and Phase 3 clinical trials, it was initially selected for development based on its potential for a high genetic barrier to resistance and a PK profile that allows low-dose, once-daily oral dosing or monthly to bimonthly parenteral dosing using a nanosuspension formulation.
 An oral tablet version of CAB has also been developed as lead-in therapy to establish acute safety and tolerability in individual participants prior to switching to the long-acting formulation.
-CAB LA has an absorption half-life 21 to 50 days in adults.
+CAB LA has an absorption half-life of 21 to 50 days in adults.